RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Infrastructure_Services.md

 - Events such as **writing a message to a Cloud Pub/Sub topic or uploading a file to Cloud Storage can trigger the execution of a Cloud Function**.
 It is written using JavaScript, Python 3, and Go.
 - The parameter Timeout refers to the maximum allowed duration for a function to run before it is forcibly terminated.
 - By default, the timeout period is set to **1 minute**, but it can be adjusted to a**maximum of 9 minutes**.
 If the function exceeds the timeout, it will be forcefully stopped.
+- cloud function handles one request at a time.

 **Load balancers** direct traffic only to responsive instances, and they use health checks to determine which instances are available to accept traffic.